 Get ready to nerd out with me today, loves, on a topic that I am incredibly passionate about and a condition that you just might be struggling with.
-I have some great tips to help you improve your gut health and a special bonus worksheet just for podcast listeners (buying Rizatriptan online).
+I have some great tips to help you improve your gut health and a special bonus worksheet just for podcast listeners (click here to grab yours today).
 Remember, empowering ourselves by knowing about our health and being our own best advocate is one of the most feminist, self-loving things we can do in this world.
 Let’s do this!

 I’m really excited about gut health and the link between the health of your gut and your mental health because that’s my jam, and by jam, I mean obsession.
 Your gut is your second brain and the health of your digestive system affects literally every system in your body and impacts your mental health, resilience when stressed, focus and attention, immune system.
 The list goes on and on.

 A truly embodied concept of mental health recognizes that mental health is not separate from physical health.
 They are truly one in the same.
 And as someone who struggled with digestive problems, depression, anxiety, and a touch of the old lack of focus for most of my life, I know just how important gut health is and I’m so excited to share all about, so keep listening to learn about leaky gut, how it’s linked to mental health and to hear about a special bonus just for podcast listeners to help you heal your digestion and reclaim your health.